Universal Credit

 People living in supported housing may still be able to apply for Housing Benefit.
 The rules regarding this are complex and if you are living in supported housing, please speak to your landlord, or contact us.

-Help towards your council tax, called Council Tax Reduction is still awarded by the council.
-You will need to make an application alongside your application for Universal Credit.
+Help towards your Council Tax, called Council Tax Reduction is still awarded by the council.
 Visit Anglia Revenues Partnership - What is Council Tax Reduction to find out more and apply.

 With Universal Credit, there are no limits to the number of hours that you can work.
 Your credit payment will reduce gradually as your own earnings increase so you won't lose all your benefits at once if you are on a low income.